Donders-Institute/hpc-wiki-v2/docs/project_storage/access_management.rst

 User roles
 ==========

 In the project storage, access permission of an user is governed by the user's **role** in the project.
-Hereafter are the four **roles** defined for the access control.
+There are the four **roles** defined for the access control.
+They are listed below:

 ===============  ================
 role             permissions